metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

       .. tip::

-         You can also run a suite from the cylc gui by pressing the "play" button.
+         You can also run a suite from the cylc GUI by pressing the "play" button.

          .. image:: ../img/gcylc-play.png